jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

             - Simplified Access Connectors: I think those ideas could be moved to Simplified Access Control Notation, because that is what they are about.
 Big brainstorm though.
     - "23.
 Black Box Details, Might Not Cover"
         - Same as above.
-        - Moving it to Circle Construct Drafts after some considerations.
+        - Moving it to Encircle Construct Drafts after some considerations.
 - "23.3.
 Black Box Details, May Not Cover, Simplified Access Control Expression in a Diagram"
     - Left it for what it is.
 Am not calling it unfinished.
 It seems finished.
 Maybe might change in the future, but it looks like a worked out idea.
-- Moved from Circle Language Spec to Circle Construct Drafts:
+- Moved from Encircle Language Spec to Encircle Construct Drafts:
     - "23.1.
 Black Box Details, May Not Cover, Simplified Access Control Expression"
     - "23.2.
 Black Box Details, May Not Cover, Simplified Access Control Expression in Text Code"